sapiens/blog/_posts/2016-7-14-DDD-Aggregate-Decoded-1.md

 category: Domain driven design
 ---

-For easy reading this topic is split in 3 parts: theory, example modelling and coding .
+For easy reading this topic is split in 3 parts: theory, [example modelling](http://blog.sapiensworks.com/post/2016/07/14/DDD-Aggregate-Decoded-2) and [coding (C#)](http://blog.sapiensworks.com/post/2016/07/14/DDD-Aggregate-Decoded-3) .

 A lot of actual and virtual ink has been used to explain this important DDD concept, but as Vaughn Vernon puts it "aggregates are one of the most important DDD patterns and one of the most misunderstood ones".
 That's because they are hard to explain, but once you've _really_ understood it, everything becomes easy and clear.
 But, first you have to accept the fact that [DDD is not about coding](http://blog.sapiensworks.com/post/2015/11/23/DDD-is-not-programming).
 Once you know that DDD is just a way to gather domain information and organize it in a technical (developer) friendly manner, you're ready to grok the Aggregate and its sibling _concept_, the Aggregate Root.